WeGamers/sns_en/Android API Interface/API Interface.rst

 Call the community to display a post directly
 ================

-Note: Through the interface, developers can open the community to display a post directly in the game, also let players get the info and participate in the interaction easily.
-The post ID can be obtained through the cms.wegamers.com management back-end.
+Description: Through the interface, developers can open the community to display a post directly in the game, also let players get the info and participate in the interaction easily.
+The post ID can be obtained through the http://cms.wegamers.com management back-end.

 .. code-block:: c